OtherRealms/Action-Blocks-Guide/index.rst

 * **Start Repeat** , The action's Repeat count to start the offset on.
 * **End Repeat**, The action's Repeat count to end the offset on.
 * **Target** , Optionally use a target objects coordinates for the offset location.
+* **Predict Following Target**, Rotates the Actor toward the next detected target, use the ease time to ease rotation toward the target at the end of the block.
 * **+ Rotation** , Manual rotation offset in degrees.
 * **+ Location** , Manual location offset in meters. **Note:** this may be scaled by the owner scale or parent object.
 Eg. And armature scaled at 0.01 xyz will make these values 0.01 smaller than world space coordinates.